What to do with kids in NYC!

 You can access the city from each of these airports in about an hour via public transportation.

-If you live within train distance to New York City (Washington DC, Boston, Philadelphia, etc) then taking the Amtrak into the city is probably the easiest way to arrive.
+If you live on the East Coast and within train distance to New York City (Washington DC, Boston, Philadelphia, etc) then taking the Amtrak into the city is probably the easiest way to arrive.
 The trains take you into the heart of the city center at Penn Station.
 We chose to take the train from our home in Washington DC.

 You can also drive into New York City, but beware parking is expensive and scarce, and traffic entering Manhattan can be brutal.
 It may be worth considering parking in New Jersey and taking the train in.